beejjorgensen/bgnet/src/bgnet_part_0900_man.md

 struct pollfd {
     int fd;         // the socket descriptor
-    short events;   // bitmap of events we're interested in short revents;  // when poll() returns, bitmap of events that occurred };
+    short events;   // bitmap of events we're interested in short revents;  // after return, bitmap of events that occurred };
 ```